SoaringMoon/WaifuNetwork/Archive/Threads/Aoki Lapis Model Robot Fairy.md

 I'm still thinking about what the best way way is for making an actuator frame without 3d printing it

 # 10
->I thought a solution might be to have the thread got through another insulator tubing on the other side but its tricky to get it to align in the right spot

 actually, i believe that probably is the right solution anon. find some thin Teflon tubing, but and adhere a tiny little guide-ring from it, and i bet that will take care of the issue for you.

->MSP

-sauce?

->without 3d printing it

-no printer yet?

 # 11
 ![[Pasted image 20220522124207.png]]

 I already threaded the thread through red insulator tubing (its from a small red wire)
 I'm thinking now that it could maybe be glued in place with superglue or something, need to think more about how to best go about this
->MSP

 The MSP430 processor on the dev board seen in ==post== I have access to some of them but only know the location of this one for now, the other ones are seemingly missing I should practice coding more on this one first anyway

->no printer yet?

 I don't have access to a 3d printer for now, the city fab lab doesn't seem to have open hours anymore, but bizzare thing is they do have them out in the country in smaller towns, I'm pretty sure all the fab labs have 3d printers